OceanDataTools/openrvdas/README.md

       --timestamp --prefix knud \
       --write_logfile /data/logs/current/knud
 ```
-##Code Example

-See synopsis above, and run
+#### More information on listen.py
+For full details on the use of listen.py, run:
 ```
   logger/listener/listen.py --help
 ```
-for full help on the listener script.

-##Motivation
+## Motivation

-One of the primary values a research vessel offers is the opportunity
+The primary purpose of an oceanographic research vessel is to gather
-to gather accurate and timely scientific data wherever it
+accurate and timely scientific data wherever it travels.
-travels.
-Most ships carry some combination of oceanographic,
+Oceanographic research vessels carry a combination of oceanographic,
-meteorological and other sensors and operate a system for storing,
+meteorological and other specialized sensors.
+Some of the more
-processing, analyzing and displaying the data they produce.
+complex sensors (i.e. ADCP, Multibeam, imaging systems) include
+specialized DAS systems tailored to that particlular sensor system.
+The rest of the more simplistic sensors will stream real-time values
+over a network port or serial connection.

-At present there are limited options for a ship wishing to operate
+At present there are limited options for research vessel operators
-such a system, and most either rely on a closed-source Windows-based
-solution (SCS) or on custom-crafted versions of software dating from
-the 1990's (dsLog, LDS).
-This limited choice means that expertise is
-wasted in maintaining fragmented code, or stifled while waiting for a
-monolithic system to implement feature requests.

-Every ship will have different requirements, so no single system can
-hope to accommodate everyone's needs.
-In addition, those requirements
-will change from mission to mission and year to year, so no fixed
-system will be optimal for any length of time.

-Because of this, instead of a system, we have focused on designing and
-building an architecture that allows easy assembly of small, modular
-components into whatever system is needed in a given situation.
+requiring the means to record data from the before mentioned
+simplistic sensors.
+This is commonly referred to as underway data
+logging.
+Most research vessel operators rely on closed-source,
+Windows-based solutions (i.e. SCS, WinFrog) or on dated Linux-
+based systems (i.e. dsLog, LDS) for underway data logging.
+Both
+options have limited support mechanisms, thus bugs are slow to
+be resolved and feature requests are slow to be implemented.

+OpenRVDAS hopes to provide an alternative underway data logging
+solution that is defined, developed and maintained by the global
+oceanographic research community

+OpenRVDAS recongizes that each ship is different, that each ship has a
+unique set of sensors and a unique way of operating.
+With this
+understanding, OpenRVDAS doesn't not provide a turn-key, one-size-fits-
+all solution but instead provides research vessel operators with a
+modular and extendable toolset for developing and deploying a custom
+underway datalogging solution tailored to the vessel's individual needs.

 DISCLAIMER: THIS CODE IS EXPERIMENTAL AND STILL IN THE *VERY* EARLY
 STAGES OF DEVELOPMENT.
 IT SHOULD UNDER NO CIRCUMSTANCES BE RELIED ON,